NaturailyShopify/Naturaily-netlify/_posts/2013-09-04-generate-icon-classes-from-sprite-using-sass.md

 ------------------------
 SASS lets us refactor a lot of repeatable code into a single list.
 Utilizing lists, `nth`, `@each` and mixins we were able to significantly reduce the number of code lines.
 Still, there is a lot room for improvement - we could account for different size icons, not square grid, scoping variables to reuse the code inside `@each` to create many sets of icons and so on.

-Main point of this post is that SASS is so much more than just CSS that allows nesting and that we shouldn`t miss out on these exciting features.
+Main point of this post is that SASS is so much more than just CSS that allows nesting and that we shouldn't miss out on these exciting features.

 Complete listing of code:
 ```scss
 $class-prefix: "custom-icon--";
 $sprite-image-url: "images/sprite.png";